WebAssembly/WASI/proposals/filesystem/wasi-filesystem.md

 Remove a directory.

-Return `errno::notempty` if the directory is not empty.
+Return `error-code::not-empty` if the directory is not empty.

 Note: This is similar to `unlinkat(fd, path, AT_REMOVEDIR)` in POSIX.
 ##### Params